yashpupneja/Kaggle-Competition-1/Readme.md

 - Random Forest
 - Convolutional Neural Network

-The best model is a CNN with 4 convolutional layers and 2 fully connected layers.
+The best model is a CNN with several layers.
 The model is trained for 50 epochs and the accuracy is 98.5%.
 All the models are saved in the Kaggle_submission.ipynb file.
 The logistic regression from scratch is saved in the Logistic_Regression.py file.